groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-document-comparison-groupdocs-comparison/_index.md

 }
 ```

-**Why use try-with-resources?** The Comparer class implements AutoCloseable, so using try-with-resources ensures proper cleanup of memory and file handles.
-Trust me, this prevents a lot of headaches with large documents.
+**Why use try‑with‑resources?** The `Comparer` implements `AutoCloseable`, so this pattern guarantees proper cleanup of memory and file handles – a lifesaver with large PDFs.

 ### Feature 1: Getting Change Coordinates

-This is probably the most powerful feature - it tells you exactly where changes occurred in your documents.
-Think of it as getting GPS coordinates for every modification.
+This feature tells you exactly where each change occurred – think GPS coordinates for document edits.

-#### When You'd Use This:
+#### When to Use It
 - Building a visual diff viewer
-- Implementing precise change tracking
+- Implementing precise audit reports
-- Creating audit reports with exact locations
+- Highlighting changes in a PDF viewer for legal review

-#### Implementation Details:
+#### Implementation Details
 ```java
 import com.groupdocs.comparison.Comparer;
 import com.groupdocs.comparison.result.ChangeInfo;